Jrmr27/memorygame-flet/README.md

 ## Install
 pip install flet

-## How to Execute
+## How to Run
 1st -> go to the directory of the project on the terminal cd memorygame cd base cd src
-2nd -> execute the main.py to start the game
+2nd -> run the main.py to start the game
 flet run -d main.py

 ## Characteristics